Last Updated on

 How To Promote Your Pins Online

-I always suggest setting up a consistent pinning strategy and pin throughout the day either manually pinning or by using a pinning schedulers such as Tailwind or Boardbooster.
+I always suggest setting up a consistent pinning strategy and pin throughout the day either manually pinning or by using a pinning scheduler such as Tailwind or Boardbooster.
 This method will help keep your pins in rotation daily which will help people seeing your pins in their smart feed.

 Another platform to promote your Pinterest pin on is Facebook in Facebook groups.
 I absolutely love Facebook groups for a ton of reasons.
 One of the main reasons is that you can promote your blog posts, social media profiles and more in the different groups.
 A ton of Facebook groups have promo threads where you can promote your latest blog posts daily.